zelisinho/anypoint-examples/content-based-routing/README.md

 ### Sample Use Case

-The application receives an HTTP request and then filters out any "favicon.ico" browser requests.
-It then transforms an inbound property into a flow variable.
+The application receives an HTTP request.
+It then transforms a query parameter into a flow variable.
 The message is routed according to the flow variable associated with the message.
 A new payload is set based on the routing logic, this payload is then sent as an HTTP response.

 ### Set Up and Run the Example